marwan-abdellah/Buildyard/README.md

 Configurations are grouped in a per-organisation config.<org> folder, for example for Eyescale projects: https://github.com/Eyescale/config.
-Simply check out these repositories into the Buildyard directory.
+Simply clone these repositories into the Buildyard directory.

 The ExternalProject CMake module is the foundation for a simplified per-project configuration file.
 Each project has a config*/name.cmake